huaweicloud/terraform-provider-huaweicloud/docs/resources/lb_l7policy_v2.md

 * `redirect_listener_id` - See Argument Reference above.
 * `admin_state_up` - See Argument Reference above.

+## Timeouts
+This resource provides the following timeouts configuration options:
+- `create` - Default is 10 minute.
+- `update` - Default is 10 minute.
+- `delete` - Default is 10 minute.

 ## Import

 Load Balancer L7 Policy can be imported using the L7 Policy ID, e.g.: